wp-plugins/gwolle-gb/readme.txt

 * Add author_ip to possible fields in notification mail.
 * Use Gwolle version for enqueue of markitup css and js.
 * Add a bit of reset-CSS to markitup CSS.
+* Show author name as it was put in by the author, not from the user profile.

 = 1.4.0 =
 * 2015-06-14